nfsiddiqui/nfsiddiqui.github.io/_posts/2017-11-17-how-gene-therapy-works.markdown

 # Roadblocks

-Main problem is delivery
++ The main problem is delivery

+# Thanks

-Credit for the good stuff goes to Dr. Michele Calos - Professor in Stanford's Department of Genetics, mistakes are mine!
+Credit for the good stuff goes to [Dr. Michele Calos](https://profiles.stanford.edu/michele-calos?tab=publications), mistakes are mine!